Intrinsic Robotic Introspection: Learning Internal States From Neuron Activations: EXPERIMENTS

 \subsection{Experiment 2: Investigating Internal State Effectiveness}

 As stated in Section \ref{sec:experiments}, we propose four variants of using internal states to train the actor-critic.
 Through these experiments, we aim to identify which method is more effective in enabling to train BBRL's actor-critic.
+In the following experiments, the VAE encoder layers were fine-tuned while training BBRL's actor-critic.